 Encode a parameter: for a given parameter name, this function fills in the type information and returns the reference number if it is defined in the module, otherwise it returns -1.
 This function must be provided if the module defines any control parameters.
+The last three arguments are optional (see NI Reference Manual for their use).

+'''

-int findparam(const char \name, int \type)
+int findparam(const char name, int type, int why,

+XPRMcontext ctx, void libctx)

+'''